BjoernBiltzinger/pyspi/docs/md_docs/installation.md

 ## Additional Data Files

 There are a few large data files for the background model and the response that are not included in the Github repository.
-To get these data files run and specify the path where this data folder should be stored on your local machine.
-Here you have to change the /path/to/internal/data with the path you want to use on your local computer.
+To get these data files run the following commands.
+Here the data folder is downloaded and is moved to a user defined path where this data folder should be stored on your local machine.
+Here you have to change the /path/to/internal/data to the path you want to use on your local computer.
 ```bash
 wget https://grb.mpe.mpg.de/pyspi_datafolder && unzip pyspi_datafolder
 mv data /path/to/internal/data && rm -f pyspi_datafolder